 04.03 Branch Chiefs or Division Directors.
 Review each inspection report to ensure it is consistent with the directives provided in this IMC.

 Ensure that inspection findings, determinations, and actions are consistent with NRC policies, directions, and technical requirements.
-For example, ensure that screening and significance determinations documented in the inspection report are in accordance with Appendix B, “Issue Screening,” of this IMC, IMC 0609, “Significance Determination Process,” and the Enforcement Policy, as applicable.
+For example, ensure that screening and significance determinations documented in the inspection report are in accordance with Appendix B, “Issue Screening Directions,” of this IMC, IMC 0609, “Significance Determination Process,” and the Enforcement Policy, as applicable.

 Ensure that violations are addressed in accordance with the Enforcement Policy and the Enforcement Manual.